The Durability of Medical Equipment Fraud

 What is DME Fraud?

 Medical equipment fraud can involve many aspects of false claims, including failure to report adverse medical effects to the FDA (usually with implantable medical devices), and stealing identities for the purposes of submitting false claims.
-Here are some of the more common ways that DME fraud is committed:
+Here are some of the more common ways that durable medical equipment fraud is committed:

 - Billing for DME that is medically unnecessary.